Scalar Curvature Splittings I: Minimal Factors

 Now we turn to analytic applications of hyperbolic unfoldings.
-The main reason for our interest in these unfoldings is that the potential theory of $\delta_{\bp^*}^2 \cdot L_{H,\lambda}$ on $(H \setminus \Sigma, d_{\bp^*})$ is nicely structured towards the Gromov boundary from the work of Ancona cf. \cite{A1}, \cite{A2} and \cite{KL}. \\ To formulate associated boundary regularity results for $(H \setminus \Sigma, d_H)$ along $\Sigma$ we briefly look at the standard conformal deformation the flat unit disk $D$ to the hyperbolic space.
-In this \emph{Poincar\'{e} metric} the intersections $B \cap D$ of flat Euclidean discs $B$ centered in boundary points $\p D$ become hyperbolic halfspaces.
-This suggests the following generalization: we consider hyperbolic halfspaces ${\mathcal{N}}\subset (H \setminus \Sigma, d_{\bp})$.
-They are generally not quite conformally equivalent to the distance balls in $(H,d_H)$, but it turns out that the ${\mathcal{N}}$, and \emph{not} these balls in $(H,d_H)$ are the adequate choice for analytic estimates on $(H,d_H)$, towards $\Sigma_H$.
-We recall \cite[Lemma 2.4]{L1}:
+The main reason for our interest in these unfoldings is that the potential theory of $\delta_{\bp^*}^2 \cdot L_{H,\lambda}$ on $(H \setminus \Sigma, d_{\bp^*})$ is nicely structured towards the Gromov boundary from the work of Ancona, cf.~\cite{An1}, \cite{An2} and \cite{KL}. \\ To formulate associated boundary regularity results for $(H \setminus \Sigma, d_H)$ along $\Sigma$, we briefly look at the standard conformal deformation of the flat unit disk $D$ to the hyperbolic plane.
+In this \emph{Poincar\'{e} metric}, the intersections $B \cap D$ of flat Euclidean discs $B$ centered in boundary points $\p D$ become hyperbolic halfspaces.\\ This suggests the following generalization: we consider hyperbolic halfspaces $\textbf{U} \subset (H \setminus \Sigma, d_{\bp})$.
+They are generally not quite conformally equivalent to the distance balls in $(H,d_H)$, but it turns out that the $\textbf{U}$, and \emph{not} the distance balls in $(H,d_H)$, are the adequate choice for analytic estimates on $(H,d_H)$ towards $\Sigma_H$.
+To define these halfspaces, we recall that for any $p,y, z \in (H \setminus \Sigma,d_{\bp^*})$, the \textbf{Gromov product} of $y$ and $z$ with respect to $p$ is defined as